DB-Vincent/guest-lecture-2/README.md

 demo-app   3/3     3            3           5s
 ```

-When you now list all the pods for that Deployment (which uses the label with name "app" and value "demo"), you should see 3 pods running:
+When you now list all the pods for that Deployment (which uses the label with key "app" and value "demo"), you should see 3 pods running:

 ```shell
 [vdeborger@node-01 ~]$ kubectl get pods --selector=app=demo